Larry Nassar spent $10,000 inside prison, but only $300 on restitution funds for his victims

 Lawmakers in the Senate had called on the Bureau to explain its policies regarding prisoner accounts, after the Post previously reported inmates can keep an unlimited amount inside their accounts, with some totalling more than $100,000, but so far the BOP hasn’t responded.

-An attorney for Mr Nassar and the BOP did not respond to a request for comment from The Independent.
+An attorney for Mr Nassar did not respond to a request for comment from The Independent.

+“The BOP is committed to taking all appropriate steps to help ensure that inmates meet their financial obligations, including court-ordered payments to compensate victims,” the agency said in a statement.
+“As part of that process, it regularly analyzes and monitors inmate accounts.
+BOP also partners with other law enforcement agencies and regularly notifies relevant authorities—such as the U.S. Marshals and U.S. Attorneys’ offices—when it identifies funds that are appropriately subject to seizure.
+BOP took such steps here.
+As reflected on the public docket, the government has asked the court to order that all funds in an inmate’s account be turned over to satisfy a restitution judgment.
+The BOP will continue to examine its policies in an effort to do all it can to help ensure that inmates meet their fundamental financial obligations.”

 The outrage is part of a broader pattern, where critics say the federal government failed to properly hold the serial abuser to account, as he harmed young athletes like Olympic star Simone Biles.